 Congratulations, Catherine, on your new book!
 May all who read it be blessed and encouraged by your words.
 And to the readers of my blog, please enjoy Catherine’s guest post below, “Lenten Reflections of a Weary Mother.”

 Almost ten years ago, I walked into church during Lent as a brand new mom.
 Setting down my diaper bag I pulled out the toys and teething rings I hoped would buy me a few minutes of worship and reflection.
 Separation anxiety had not been cooperating with my church attendance—this sweet boy was interested in being in the nursery, but not without mommy there to play with him.
 His resulting screams overwhelmed our small church building.

-I’d caught only snatches of any worship service for months.
+For months I’d caught only snatches of any worship service.

 And so, with my baby exploring a baggie of Cheerios and raisins on my lap, I tried to catch a few minutes of the service.